Homemade Window Cleaner

 This is hard for the average person to do because it requires a lot of experimenting with different window cleaning ingredients and figuring out the correct measurements.

-The difference between the average homeowner looking to clean a few windows and the professional, is that the professional cleans glass everyday for a living.
+The difference between the average homeowner and the professional is that the professional cleans glass everyday for a living.
 This means many hours, even years spent to perfect their window cleaning solutions.

 Making Your Own Solution

 Mixing your own ingredients can be messy and time consuming so, to help I have put together some tips below that will aid in making your own homemade window cleaner.